dymmond/lilya/docs/en/docs/contrib/shortcuts/responses.md

 #### Description

-Returns an empty `Response` object, typically for actions that don’t need to return content (such as `DELETE`, `PUT`, or successful `POST` endpoints that redirect elsewhere).
+Returns an empty `Response` object, typically for actions that don't need to return content (such as `DELETE`, `PUT`, or successful `POST` endpoints that redirect elsewhere).

 #### Example